thiagoausechi/mineindustry/README.md

 ---

-<i>Thank you for choosing Mine Factory Mod!
+<i>Thank you for choosing Mine Industry Mod!
 We hope you enjoy the thrilling experience of automation and
 factory-building within the enchanting world of Minecraft.
 Happy crafting!</i>